 Why?
 It’s because the vast selection of kitchen worktop materials makes it difficult to select the right one that will suit your taste and lifestyle.
 After all, you want your worktop to be durable with a unique sense of style that only requires minimal maintenance.

-With this in mind, let’s focus on two of the most popular worktop materials, namely granite and quartz.
+With this in mind, let’s focus on two of the most popular worktop materials, namely granite or quartz worktops.
 We will help you understand how they compare.
 Additionally, we will list the benefits for each in relation to what may be considered the ideal qualifications.

 One of the most popular materials, granite is a 100% natural stone.
 It is quarried from the earth as enormous chunks of stone in its natural state and then cut and polished into the familiar worktop shape.